The Enchanted Kitchen: an Online Course

 You can also ask for support from fellow students:

-4) Access to my website’s exclusive online hearth.
+4) An exclusive online hearth.
 This private page is where classmates can support each other, share victories, and ask each other questions.

 I will however pop in regularly to check that no one’s being a meanie.
 You deserve a safe space.

-5) A free bonus: a PDF Book of Shadows for optional journaling about the lessons.
-Every page has my shamanic art and no text.
-Either type into the PDF or print the file to handwrite in.
+5) A free bonus: A PDF Book of Shadows for optional journaling about the lessons.
+Every page has my Shamanic art and no text.
+You can type into the PDF or print the file to handwrite in.

-Starts the week of August 15.
-The course is 20 weeks, which are consecutive except we skip the holiday weeks of Nov 21, Dec 19, and Dec 26.
-If an unexpected event makes me unable to send one week’s planned material, I’ll extend the course one extra week.
+If an unexpected event makes me unable to send one week’s planned material, I’ll extend the course an extra week.

-Tuition for this four-month course—20 lessons, four audio recordings, access to our private online hearth, free bonus, and surprise gift, plus one-on-one private support—$600 .
-Special reduced rate: $200 savings.
-Your cost is $400. $100 a month for four months.
+Tuition for this four-month course—twenty lessons, four audio recordings, the private online hearth, one-on-one private tutelage, plus free bonus and special gift—is $169 a month, for four months.

-If you need more info or want to discuss scholarship, trade, or payment plan other than the subscription, phone me.
-No refunds.
+If you need more information or want to discuss scholarship, trade, or payment plan other than the subscription, phone me.

-I’ll continue to teach oral tradition classes by phone.
-My oral tradition cannot be conveyed online.
+I continue to teach oral tradition classes by phone.
+An oral tradition cannot be conveyed online.

-The online courses are curriculums I’ve worked on for years.
-I channeled magic tailored specifically to be exciting, effective, and safe when learned online.
+I worked on curricula for online courses for years.
+It took time to channel magic tailored specifically to be exciting, effective, and safe when learned online.
 I was willing to spend years figuring out how to make this course worthy of you.
 So mote it be.

 How to Enchant Your Cup of Tea